iExecBlockchainComputing/documentation-tools/overview/helloWorld/0-hello.md

   </a>
 </div>

-::: tip If you see this 🚨
+::: tip If you see this 🚨it means

-it means that we've introduced a new concept that needs to be explained.
+That we've introduced a new concept that needs to be explained.
 Or if you want to jump ahead in the full glossary right now, you can check out [here](https://protocol.docs.iex.ec/help/glossary)